ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/5_Metals/051200 Structural Steel Framing.md

    1. Assemble and weld built-up sections by methods that will produce true alignment of axes without warp.
    1. Do not flame cut holes or enlarge holes by burning.
    1. Shop Painting

-## General

       1. Thoroughly clean structural steel, removing all loose mill scale, grease, dirt, and foreign matter by scraping or sandblasting.
-   1. Apply the specified paint to a dry film thickness not less than 1.5 mils.
+      2. Apply the specified paint to a dry film thickness not less than 1.5 mils.
-   1. Do not paint:
+      3. Do not paint:
          1. Contact surfaces of high strength bolted members;
-   1. Steel scheduled to be concealed, or scheduled to be in contact with concrete.
+      4. Steel scheduled to be concealed, or scheduled to be in contact with concrete.

 ## Execution